federeghe/qrh-latex/README.md

   * `\QRHsubitem`: like \itemcl.
 Currently is not possible to have `\itemcond` nested.
 * `\QRHpart`: creates a new set of checklists.
 One parameter: part name like "NORM CHECKLIST".
 * `\QRHspace`: a space between two items.
+* `\QRHblank`: it prints at center of a page 'intentionally left blank'.
+Note: you need to put `\newpage` in any case.

 Also there is `\QRHsymalert` that insert a banner in the bottom of the page to alert do not use this checklist for real aviation.
 You have to put `\QRHsymalert` just before`\newpage`.